tthheusalmeida/pokedex/README.md

 ## 🏁 Getting Started

-The project is not yet in production, because I want to meet the main features first.
+The project is hosted at the following address https://pokedex-phi-six.vercel.app/.

-Meanwhile, it can be used locally with the steps below.
+As it can also be used locally with the steps below.

 <a id="project-setup"></a>